 Taking into consideration Maltapost's views, the MCA is of the opinion that the minimum number of fifty-nine (59) postal outlets proposed by the MCA is justified as this merely mirrors the current number of postal outlets providing basic counter services.
 Moreover, with respect to the arguments put forward by Maltapost that the number of postal outlets should be reduced to reflect the number of localities in which there is a postal outlet and not the total number of postal outlets currently provided, the MCA notes that localities that currently have more than one postal outlet are mainly areas which have a high commercial and/or touristic activity (e.g. Sliema, Mellieha, Valletta, Birkirkara and San Pawl il-Bahar) or where the size of the area would justify additional postal outlets (e.g. Sliema and Birkirkara).
-In addition, while there are localities which have more than one postal outlet, there are also a number of residential localities where there are no postal outlets.
+In addition, while there are localities where there are no postal outlets.
 Therefore, the MCA does not see any justification in reducing the minimum number of postal outlets as proposed by Maltapost.